GuillaumeDorschner/PowerShell-Html-create/README.md

 # PowerShell-Html-create
 The purpose of this program is to be able to Create a html page of your folder.
-It's a powershell programme.
+It's a powershell program.

 🚧 You need to configure the parametre.ini
 <br/>